sldimitrov/Web/README.md

 # Knowledge stack #
  ### As I had already mentioned in the description I have used HTML, CSS and JS for the development of the website application.

-The use of RESTapi allowed response to the user input with an actual data.
+The use of RESTapi that request data from remove served allowed response to the user desires with an actual information.
 --
 ![Screenshot 2024-04-14 210046](https://github.com/sldimitrov/Web/assets/135168991/15fbc680-94fb-48f7-99bf-976210a32d62)